llwebsol/rAPId/README.md

 Now after running `composer update` the necessary files should be automatically added to your projects root directory.

-Add a new file to the new `Controllers` that was added (it may be in src/Controllers)
+Add a new file to the new `Controllers` directory that was added (it may be in src/Controllers)

 ### Example default controller
 **(src/Controllers/Default.php)**: